MingchenXia/home/readme.md

 ## Research

-> Errare humanum est.
+>Errare humanum est.

-All of my preprints can be found on arXiv.
+All my preprints can be found on arXiv.
 See [my Google Scholar page](https://scholar.google.se/citations?user=1GbYhEMAAAAJ) as well.

 ### K-stability

 - On sharp lower bounds for Calabi type functionals and destabilizing properties of gradient flows, ***Analysis & PDE***, (2021).  [arXiv:1901.07889](https://arxiv.org/abs/1901.07889) [Journal link](https://msp.org/apde/2021/14-6/p12.xhtml)

+> My note [Radial Calabi flow](Notes/RCF.pdf) might be of interest to the readers of this paper.

 - Pluripotential-theoretic stability thresholds, ***IMRN***, (2022).  [arXiv:2012.12039](https://arxiv.org/abs/2012.12039) [Journal link](https://academic.oup.com/imrn/advance-article-abstract/doi/10.1093/imrn/rnac186/6644735)

 > In arXiv version 1, Section 8, I briefly explained the second order expansion of Donaldson's L-functionals, which might be of interest as well.

+> I'm always curious about Conjecture 9.2 in this paper (there is an obvious typo, L should be [\omega] instead): Is it true that a general geodesic ray (with respect to a transcendental class) of finite entropy is necessarily maximal (in the sense that the Legendre transform is always I-model)?
+Please contact me if you know how to prove/disprove it.

 ### Pluripotential theory